techascent/tech.datatype/docs/walkthrough.md

  - list (more detail below)
  - fastcopying & times

+# extending the set of datatypes
+ - datatype extensions to support more object datatypes
+ - aliased datatypes & custom printing of types

 # scalars, iterables, and readers
  - querying conversions and converting to readers.
  - changing datatypes.